-Immediate Theatre’s purpose is to use theatre and the arts to help people engage with issues and concerns and to imagine the process of change.
+Our purpose is to use theatre and the arts to help people engage with issues and concerns and to imagine the process of change.
 The term “immediate” implying the “right here” on your doorstep and the “right now” of what is happening today.
-We believe that the arts have an intrinsic role to play in society that that it should not be banished to institutions but be happening everywhere.
+We believe that the arts have an intrinsic role to play in society and should not be restricted within institutions, but happening everywhere.

 - To provide inspiring participatory theatre programmes enabling people to reach their potential and prevent exclusion and social isolation